RDA-INR: Riemannian Diffeomorphic Autoencoding via Implicit Neural Representations

-To explain these observations, we note that the non-Riemannian pointwise loss encourages a rapid transition to the target shape followed by a tendency to stay in a nearly identical configuration.
+To explain the preceding observations, we note that, by construction, the non-Riemannian pointwise loss encourages a rapid transition to the target shape followed by a tendency to stay in a nearly identical configuration.
 Consequently, the velocity vector fields at later times $t$ fine-tune the obtained reconstructions.
 Hence, the velocity vector field at $t=0.2$ does not necessarily point in approximately the same direction as the velocity vector field at $t=0.0$, as shown in Figure \ref{fig:deformation_flow_liver_vel_field}.
-In contrast, with the Riemannian LDDMM regularization, rapid transitions are penalized, and it is preferred to gradually get closer to the target shape.
-Consequently, the Riemannian regularization allows for a smooth, physically plausible template deformation into the reconstructed shapes.
+In contrast, the Riemannian LDDMM regularization penalizes rapid transitions and prefers to gradually get closer to the target shape in a prior-consistent manner.
+Hence, the Riemannian regularization allows for a smooth, physically plausible template deformation into the reconstructed shapes.

 In Table \ref{tab:summary_template_and_deformation_experiment}, we summarize the discussion regarding Fréchet means and variance.
 The table shows that the Riemannian LDDMM regularization is more flexible in influencing the template than the non-Riemannian pointwise loss.
 Moreover, to obtain good variance estimates, the LDDMM regularization is needed to obtain geodesic deformations of the template to the reconstructions.
 Hence, the model with the Riemannian LDDMM regularization is the only model in category 1 of Figure \ref{fig:possible_problem_with_mean_and_variance_calculation} and, therefore, is the model with the best mean-variance analysis.
-The Riemannian model allows us to calculate Fréchet means of the data, to calculate physically-plausible geodesic deformations between the template shape and another shape, and to approximate the Riemannian distance between the template and a target shape.
+The Riemannian model allows us to calculate Fréchet means of the data, to calculate physically plausible geodesic deformations between the template shape and another shape, and to approximate the Riemannian distance between the template and a target shape.
 Hence, we have added Riemannian geometry to the latent space model.